parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 Sometimes, stakeholders believe they are not getting their investment's worth from a particular function.
-If the function is of a specialist nature, working by its own riles, stakeholders are unable to influence it's inner workings significantly.
-Stakeholders then feel the need to find a way to assert control.
+If the function is of a specialist nature, working by its own rules, stakeholders are unable to influence its inner workings significantly.
+This frustrates them.
+They then use metrics and targets to assert control, manifested via rewards and punishments tied to metrics.
-Lacking the leverage or expertise to change what is done and how, they use metrics and targets for outcomes to assert control.

-We can see this in the increasing legislation and regulation in the fields of education and healthcare in US in the last several decades, which attempts to tie practitioners' pay to performance, where performance is measured by quantitative metrics.
-These measures have been controversial, not the least because metric-based performance evaluation and corresponding funding / pay has not had a clear positive impact on outcomes, and there have been unintended side effects (such as greatly increased administrative burden and cost, gaming of metrics and demoralization).
+We can see this in the increasing legislation and regulation attempting to tie practitioners' pay to performance in the fields of healthcare and education in the US.
+In the past, performance was judged qualitatively, but the new legislation mandates that performance be measured quantitatively.
+These measures have been controversial because metric-based performance evaluation and corresponding funding/pay has not had a clear positive impact on outcomes, and there have been unintended side effects (such as greatly increased administrative burden and cost, gaming of metrics and demoralization).
 For more details and references, see [*The Tyranny of Metrics*][tyranny-metrics] by Jerry Muller.

-The logic behind pay-for-performance (where performance is largely or wholly evaluated by metrics, of course) is compelling.
+The logic behind pay-for-performance, where performance is largely or wholly evaluated by metrics, is compelling.
 Why has it not worked as well as hoped?
 Taking a step back, both education and healthcare are only a part of a complex web of socio-economic phenomena.
 They do not have complete control of the outcomes.
-Measuring outcomes solely as the yardstick of their performance is problematic because there are other factors at play.
+Using quantitative measures of outcomes as the sole yardstick of people's performance is problematic because there are many other factors at play.

 **Takeaway.** Outcome based metrics and targets on a function cannot improve outcomes greatly when the functions are only in partial control of the outcomes.
 Additionally, stricter controls incentivize the function's best performers to leave, and the rest to try and game the metrics, dropping the impact on real outcomes even further.
-Using metrics to impose control is a poor strategy.

-### 5. Destructive Motive: To Systematize
+### 5. Destructive Motive: To Systematize (Everything)

-As organizations become larger, decision makers get further away from the action.
-Additionally, the members of the organization do work of greater diversity in pursuit of an increasing variety of objectives.
+As organizations become larger, decision makers get further away from the action, and members of the organization do work of greater diversity.
 Decision makers find it harder to drive the organization in the direction they want.
 Complexity strikes, again.
 How does one improve performance, then?
+The approach taken by the decision makers depends on their mental model of an organization.

+All models are, to an extent, wrong, but some are useful.
+Models are wrong to the extent that they are a simplification and leave some details out in favor of keeping other details in.
+Hopefully, the details left out are irrelevant for the purposes the model was intended for.

-One view of organizations is that they are *systematized*, and metrics are a good way of setting directions and imposing control.
-A variant of this philosophy is described in the book [*Measure What Matters*][measure-book] by investor John Doerr.
-He writes how he described his "proven approach to operating excellence: Objectives and Key Results" to the founders of Google (highlights mine):
+One model of organizations is that they are are a hierarchy of systems and sub-systems.
+Such a hierarchy can be *systematized*.
+Top-level outcomes can be set and a cascading hierarchy of goals and sub-goals can be used to drive a large organization towards delivering those outcomes.
+This philosophy is described in the book [*Measure What Matters*][measure-book] by investor John Doerr.
+He writes how he described his "proven approach to operating excellence:
+Objectives and Key Results" to the founders of Google (highlights mine):

 > In this goal-setting system, objectives define what we seek to achieve; key
 > results are how those top-priority goals will be attained with specific,